 We need to minimize J(Θ) we run a gradient descent algorithm where each Θ is adjusted during several iterations until it converges.

 We can write a cost and gradient functions python code:

 def cost(theta, X, y): ''' logistic regression cost ''' sxt = sigmoid(np.dot(X, theta)); mcost = (-y)*np.log(sxt) - (1-y)*np.log(1-sxt) return mcost.mean() def gradient(theta, X, y): ''' logistic regression gradient ''' sxt = sigmoid(np.dot(X, theta)) #label and prediction difference err = sxt - y grad = np.dot(err, sxt) / y.size # gradient vector return grad

-In order to minimize cost function we have two ways – write our own loop where we step by step update theta parameters until get to converging point, or use built in optimization routine which takes care of task.
-Since we have done manual optimization in linear regression, lets move on and use tools that make life easier.
-For optimization we are going to use function called fmin_bfgs which takes cost function, initial thetas and produce thetas of minimized function.
-Good news is that we even don’t need to prepare gradient function.
+To minimize the cost function, we have two ways – write our loop where we step-by-step update theta parameters until getting to the converging point or use built-in optimization routine which takes care of the task.
+Since we have done manual optimization in linear regression, let’s move on and use tools that make life easier.
+For optimization, we will use a function called fmin_bfgs which takes cost function, initial thetas, and produce thetas of minimized function.
+Good news is that we even don’t need to prepare the gradient function.